 *Note: The Bloomberg graphic includes Trump’s amicus cases.
 The Cato analysis only includes cases in which the administration was a party.
 Using only party totals, Trump is still at 55% vs. Obama at 45%.

-In summary: Donald Trump is doing about average and has a winning record.
+In summary: Donald Trump is doing about average and has a winning record at the SCOTUS.
 Conversely, his immediate predecessor is the most overturned President in modern history and the only one with a losing record!

 Remind me again who the dictator is?